webtiming/timingsrc/index.md

 The [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/) advocates standardization of the timing object.
 Agreement on a common API for timing resources would enable:

 - temporal composition
-	- very different timing sensitive components could easily be integrated into a single timing sensitive application.
-This would allow the classical fruits of composition (i.e. mash-up, integration, code-reuse, flexibility, and extensibility) to be fully exploited by timing sensitive Web applications.
+	- very different timing sensitive components could easily be integrated into a single consitent presentation.
+This would allow the classical fruits of composition, i.e. mash-up, integration, code-reuse, flexibility and extensibility, to be fully exploited by timing sensitive Web applications.
 - common concepts and tools
 	- timing challenges can be addressed using the same concepts and tools, across separate application domains (e.g. music, broadcast, Web-media).
 New concepts and tools building on a standard will also apply to a much broader community.
 - separation of concernes
-	- online timing providers may focus on the challenges of distributed timing, while application developers may focus on exploing timing for the purpose of creating great user experiences.
+	- online timing providers may focus on the challenges of distributed timing, while application developers may focus on exploiting timing for the purpose of creating great user experiences.

 There is a strong analogy to the introduction of *sockets* in the 80'ies.
 Sockets provided a unified API to different types of communication.
 Now we similarly wish to provide a unified API for different types of timing resources.
 It's about time!